Cell Culture Equipment List: Essentials for Your Lab

 • Faster heat-up and temperature recovery

-• Easy adaptability for different tube sizes and formats
+• Easy adaptation to different tube sizes and formats

 Centrifuge

-Centrifuges are used to pellet cells, separate supernatants, and prepare samples for further processing.
-For cell culture work, a benchtop centrifuge with swinging-bucket or fixed-angle rotors is often sufficient, though high-speed centrifuges may be required for certain applications.
+Centrifuges pellet cells, separate supernatants, and prepare samples for downstream work.
+For routine cell culture, a benchtop centrifuge with swinging-bucket or fixed-angle rotors running gentle speeds around 200 to 1,000 x g is usually sufficient.
+Higher-speed centrifuges are needed for specific applications such as subcellular fractionation.

-Monitoring cell morphology is central to cell culture work.
-An inverted microscope, designed with objectives beneath the stage, allows clear visualization of adherent cells growing in culture vessels such as flasks or multiwell plates.
-Routine microscopic observation helps identify changes in cell shape, confluency, and contamination, supporting healthy and consistent cultures.
+Monitoring cell morphology is central to culture work.
+An inverted microscope, with objectives beneath the stage, gives clear views of adherent cells growing in flasks or multiwell plates.
+Routine observation tracks cell shape, confluency, and contamination, which supports healthy, consistent cultures.

 Cell Viability Analyzer / Automated Cell Counter